Robert Shaw (conductor): Recordings

 with Arturo Toscanini and the NBC Symphony Orchestra on several operatic and choral radio broadcasts and recordings.
-Under Shaw, the Atlanta Symphony Orchestra made its first recordings, beginning with a 2-LP album set called Nativity in 1976, based on the annual Christmas concerts that Shaw performed in Atlanta beginning in 1970.
+Under Shaw, the Atlanta Symphony Orchestra made its first recordings, beginning with a 2-LP album set titled Nativity in 1976, based on the annual Christmas concerts that Shaw performed in Atlanta beginning in 1970.
 For Telarc he recorded several digital remakes of the Christmas albums he had previously recorded for RCA Victor, including The Many Moods of Christmas.
 Shaw collaborated with noted choral composer and conductor Alice Parker (a former student of Shaw's at the Juilliard School) on arrangements of folksongs, hymns, spirituals, and Christmas music that remain popular with choruses today.

 Shaw recorded for a variety of labels, beginning with a single record for American Decca and numerous releases on RCA Victor during the 78 rpm era.
 During the 1950s and 1960s, Shaw and his Chorale made many LP's for RCA Victor Red Seal Records.
 From 1977 onward, most of his recordings appeared on the Telarc label.
 For that company he led not only the Atlanta Symphony Orchestra and Chorus but also the Robert Shaw Chamber Singers, which drew its personnel largely from the Atlanta Symphony Chamber Chorus, and the Robert Shaw Festival Singers, a group assembled for Shaw's summer choral workshops in France.
 His last recording was for Telarc of Dvořák's Stabat Mater with the Atlanta Symphony Orchestra, chorus, and soloists.